 Dream of starting your own small food business?
 Lily says it's all about the relationships, investing in employees, and getting the product out there through hand-selling and trade shows.

 Check out Michel et Augustin at many local retailers, and if you speak some French, check out the Michel et Augustin podcast!
-It’s on iTunes and SoundCloud and it documents the latest news from behind the scenes each week.
+It’s on iTunes and it documents the latest news from behind the scenes each week.